 In the broken phase, a (massive) spin one particle describes three different polarizations: two transverse ones plus an extra longitudinal one which decouples in the massless limit.
 In the Standard Model (SM), the longitudinal degrees of freedom associated to the W^{\pm} and Z^0 gauge bosons correspond presumably to the eaten Nambu-Goldstone bosons [1, 2] resulting from the breaking of the global chiral symmetry $SU(2)L \times SU(2)R/SU(2)V$.
-This picture still leaves us with the question of the source of the Nambu-Goldstone bosons: What is the sector responsible for the breaking $SU(2)L \times SU(2)R \to SU(2)V$?
+This picture still leaves us with the question of the source of the Nambu-Goldstone bosons: What is the sector responsible for the breaking $SU(2)L \times SU(2)R \rightarrow SU(2)V$?
 What is the dynamics of this sector?
 What are its interactions with the SM particles?
 The common lore [3, 4] is that these extra degrees of freedom are part of a fundamental scalar field transforming as a weak doublet.
 This Higgs doublet corresponds to 4 real scalar fields: the 3 eaten Nambu-Goldstone bosons and one physical real scalar degree of freedom, the notorious Higgs boson.
 While this picture is in very good agreement with Electroweak (EW) data [5, 6, 7] (for a review on the Higgs boson phenomenology, see Ref.
-[8]), the very fact that its unique prediction, namely the existence of the Higgs boson, has not been verified experimentally yet leaves open the possibility for other origins of the Nambu-Goldstone bosons: e.g., condensates of techniquarks, components of some
+[8]), the very fact that its unique prediction, namely the existence of the Higgs boson, has not been verified experimentally yet leaves open the possibility for other origins of the Nambu-Goldstone bosons: e.g., condensates of techniquarks, components of some gauge fields along an extra dimension ... (see Refs.
+[9, 10] for recent reviews.)